SichaoFu/Personal_Homepage/index.md

 # Welcome to Sichao Fu's Pages

-# Personal information
-* Sichao Fu is currently a graduate student with the College of Information and Control Engineering, China University of Petroleum (East China), China.
+Sichao Fu is currently a graduate student with the College of Information and Control Engineering, China University of Petroleum (East China), China.
 He received the B.S. degree in communication engineering from the Linyi University, Linyi, China, in 2017.
 I've served as a reviewer for "Neural Processing Letters".
+     * Email: fusichao_upc@163.com

 ## Research interests
 * Machine Learning